SurveyMonkey/surveymonkey-ios-sdk/README.md

 ```

 ##### Important consideration
-Usage of the respondent data returned by the SurveyMonkey Feedback SDK requires that you have a **Gold** or **Platinum** account and that your class implement the SMFeedbackDelegate and the ```-respondentDidEndSurvey:error:``` method therein
+Usage of the respondent data returned by the SurveyMonkey Feedback SDK requires that you have a **Advantage** account or higher and that your class implement the SMFeedbackDelegate and the ```-respondentDidEndSurvey:error:``` method therein

 The survey respondent data is returned as an SMResponse.
 Here's an example:
 ```objc